Maven vs Jenkins : Key Differences

 - A maven is a build tool designed to manage dependencies and the software lifecycle.
 It is also designed to work with plugins that allow users to add other tasks to the standard compile, test, package, install, deploy tasks.

-- Jenkins is designed for the purpose of implementing Continuous Integration (CI).
+- While, Jenkins is designed for the purpose of implementing Continuous Integration (CI).
 It checks code out of a repository, builds and packages it, and sends it out to a server for testing – automatically.
 Jenkins can use Maven as its build tool.

 - As mentioned before, creating Maven plugins is easy.
 But, externally, Maven is configured mainly through XML-based Project Object Model (POM) files.
 Navigating Maven POM files can be challenging for most Java developers.In the absence of a user-friendly programming framework, modularizing Maven builds and linking modular build steps is cumbersome.
 Most Maven operations are quite easy, but without a flexible and intuitive programming model built, more challenging tasks (like turning Maven into an integration server) becomes close to impossible.
 However, a task like this is incredibly easy with an integration server like Jenkins, and it wins out in this case.